NHSDigital/ra-sandbox/input/pagecontent/retrieve-ra-record.md

 GET /Patient?identifier=9912003888&_revinclude=Consent:patient&_revinclude=Flag:patient&_revinclude=Condition:patient
 ```

 This query will return the Patient resource using the patients NHS number (<span style="background-color: #FFFF00">TODO will be profiled to check for this, reference this later</span>).
-The assocaited resources that make up the RA are also returned, such as
+The assocaited resources that make up the RA Record are also returned, such as
 * Consent resources (<span style="background-color: #FFFF00">maybe link to profiles here</span>)
 * Flag resources
 * Condition resources